-A: Several years ago, it was identified that a high percentage of North Dakota high school graduates were needing to take remedial/developmental coursework upon entering college as a freshman.
-These developmental courses not only cost money and take time to complete, but they do not count towards the students’ college diploma requirements.
-The CREAM program is made available to provide these students with the remedial coursework they would otherwise need to take but will save them time and money.
+A: Several years ago, many North Dakota high school graduates were identified as needing remedial/developmental coursework upon entering college.
+The developmental courses cost the students additional funds and completion time but do not count toward the student’s college degree requirements.
+The CREAM program is available to provide these students with the remedial coursework required while still in high school, which saves them time and money.

-Q: How long does it take for a student to complete CREAM Math and/or CREAM English?
+Q: How long does it take for a student to complete CREAM Math and CREAM English?

-Q: If a student begins a CREAM course, are they guaranteed to finish and/or be successful?
+Q: If students begin a CREAM course, are they guaranteed to finish and succeed?

-A: Like any other course, there is no guarantee a student will successfully complete the course.
-However, we see most students successfully completing the course.
+A: Like any other course, a student is not guaranteed to complete the course successfully.
+Most students have completed the course.

 Q: How does a student advance through a course?

-A: When a student is provided access to a course, they begin with a diagnostic pretest.
-The course content is then designed and prescribed to each individual student based on their identified needs from the pretest.
-Once a student successfully completes each module (think unit/chapter) at a satisfactory level, the student will conclude the course by successfully passing the end of course exam or post-test.
+A: When students are provided access to a course, they begin with a diagnostic pretest.
+The course content is then designed and prescribed to each student based on their identified needs from the pretest.
+Once a student completes each module (unit similar to a unit/chapter) satisfactorily, the student will conclude the course by successfully passing the end-of-course exam or post-test.

 Q: Can students retake the post-test?